lcmd-epfl/FORMED_ML/README.md

 # Installation

 We provide a conda environment file `environment.yaml` to install all requirements with conda into a conda environnment called `FORMED`.
 The `FORMED` environment can be used to run all provided scripts and notebooks in this repository.
-This approach has been tested in several recent releases of Ubuntu (18-22) with python versions 3.7-3.9.
+This approach has been tested in several recent releases of Ubuntu (18-22) with python versions 3.7-3.9 and the process should take a few minutes.

 Use the environment file by running `conda env create -f environment.yaml` and activate the environment with `conda activate FORMED`.